LiorZ/hdac8_thesis/thesis.rst

 	#) Perturbation size: 6 degrees
 	#) Structural template: 2v5w - HDAC8 bound to a peptide (see Methods).
 	#) Anchor atom in peptide: CA of the acetylated lysine (residue 366 in the pdb).
 We assumed that the default anchor chosen in the FlexPepDock protocol will not be optimal in our case since it is farther from the active site, so we determined the anchor to be the acetylated lysine.
-	#) Anchor atom in receptor: CA of F208 (selected by the algorithm by default since it is closest to the peptide anchor)
+	#) Anchor atom in receptor: CA of F194

 	These features were, of course validated and perturbed in later phases.